Chattanooga Heroin Detox

 These symptoms tend to develop between 6-12 hours after the individual’s last use.
 He or she then experiences the peak of his or her symptoms around the 1-3 day mark, followed by those symptoms subsiding after one full week.
 As previously mentioned, some individuals who were addicted to heroin can experience post-acute withdrawal syndrome (PAWS).
 PAWS involves experiencing symptoms (such as tremors, sweating, and cravings) related to drug withdrawal for a few months after detoxing.
 Psychological symptoms tend to last much longer and can include insomnia, anhedonia (inability to experience pleasure), anxiety, depression, and mood disturbances.

-What You Can Expect At Our Heroin Detox Center In Stuart
+What You Can Expect At Our Heroin Detox Center In Chattanooga

 There are several different medications available to help those addicted to opioids like heroin experience less severe withdrawal symptoms while detoxing.
 Depending on the individual’s needs, he or she may be prescribed one of the following: